 A Diverging Diamond interchange usually requires the purchase of less right of way and the construction of fewer lanes and bridge structures than traditional interchange types.

-The United States’ first Diverging Diamond interchange opened to traffic in 2009 at the intersection of I-44 and MO 13 in Springfield, Missouri.
+The first diverging diamond interchange in the U.S. opened in 2009 at an intersection of Interstate 44 in Springfield, Missouri.
 The Missouri Department of Transportation built the interchange in about six months, while maintaining traffic at the location throughout construction.

 Diverging Diamond Interchanges in N.C.